Tpw429/Covid-19_Regression_Analysis/README.md

 # Final Project Overview

 Covid-19 is a global pandemic which has rocked our society to its core.
 It has caused massive fatality, increased unemployment across the nation, and shutdown travel in many parts of the world.
+We have decided that as a team we will be analyzing Covid-19 data because of its relevance in everyday life around us.
 Over the next few weeks, our team will be focused on recognizing and analyzing trends due to covid-19.
 The team members of this project include: Akshaya Kamble, Ray Hunt, Thomas Watson, and Tyler Engalla.
 Throughout the project we will be collaborting and working with one another to divide and conquer the full affects of this pandemic.

 During this catastrope, we saw new daily confirmed patients into hospitals soaring as high as 18,000 new patients per day.
 Shortly after Covid-19 vaccinations became public, we began to see the number of covid confirmed patients fall significantly.
 The figure below shows the trend described.